Concise tensors of minimal border rank: Introduction

 Using the 111-algebra, we obtain the following algebraic characterization of \emph{all} 111-abundant tensors as follows: a tensor $T$ is 111-abundant if it comes from a bilinear map $N_1\times N_2\to N_3$ between $m$-dimensional $\cA$-modules, where $\dim \cA \geq m$, $\cA$ is a unital commutative associative algebra and $N_1$, $N_2$, $N_3$ are $\cA$-modules, see Theorem~\ref{ref:111abundantChar:cor}.
 This enables an algebraic investigation of such tensors and shows how they generalize abelian tensors from~\cite{MR3682743}, see Example~\ref{ex:1AgenericAndModulesTwo}.
 We emphasize that there are no genericity hypotheses here beyond conciseness, in contrast with the $1_* $-generic case.
 In particular the characterization applies to \emph{all} concise minimal border rank tensors.

 In summary, for a concise tensor $T$ we have defined new algebraic invariants: the algebra $\alg{T}$ and its modules $\ul A$, $\ul B$, $\ul C$.
 There are four consecutive obstructions for a concise tensor to be of minimal border rank: \begin{enumerate} \item the tensor must be 111-abundant.
 For simplicity of presentation, for the rest of this list we assume that it is 111-sharp (compare~\S\ref{question:strictlyAbundant}).
-We also fix a surjection from a polynomial ring $S=\BC[y_1\hd y_{m-1}]$ onto $\alg{T}$, so in particular $\ul{A}$, $\ul{B}$, $\ul{C}$ become $S$-modules (the conditions below do not depend on the choice of surjection). \item the algebra $\alg{T}$ must be smoothable (Lemma \ref{ref:triplespanalgebra}), \item the $S$-modules $\ul A$, $\ul B$, $\ul C$ must lie in the principal component of the Quot scheme, so there exist a sequence of modules $\ul A_{\ep}$ limiting to $ \ul A$ with general $\ul A_{\ep}$ semisimple, and similarly for $\ul B$, $\ul C$ (Lemma \ref{ref:triplespanmodules}), \item the surjective module homomorphism $\ul A\ot_{\alg{T}} \ul B\to \ul C$ associated to $T$ as in Theorem~\ref{ref:111abundantChar:cor} must be a limit of module homomorphisms $\ul A_\ep\ot_{\cA_\ep} \ul B_\ep \to \ul C_\ep$ for a choice of smooth algebras $\cA_\ep$ and semisimple modules $\ul A_{\ep}$, $\ul B_{\ep}$, $\ul C_{\ep}$. \end{enumerate} Condition~\ref{it:modulesPrincipal} is shown to be nontrivial in Example~\ref{ex:failureFor7x7}.
+We also fix a surjection from a polynomial ring $S=\BC[y_1\hd y_{m-1}]$ onto $\alg{T}$ as follows: fix a basis of $\alg{T}$ with the first basis element equal to $(\Id,\Id,\Id)$ and send $1\in S$ to this element, and the variables of $S$ to the remaining $m-1$ basis elements.
+In particular $\ul{A}$, $\ul{B}$, $\ul{C}$ become $S$-modules (the conditions below do not depend on the choice of surjection). \item the algebra $\alg{T}$ must be smoothable (Lemma \ref{ref:triplespanalgebra}), \item the $S$-modules $\ul A$, $\ul B$, $\ul C$ must lie in the principal component of the Quot scheme, so there exist a sequence of modules $\ul A_{\ep}$ limiting to $ \ul A$ with general $\ul A_{\ep}$ semisimple, and similarly for $\ul B$, $\ul C$ (Lemma \ref{ref:triplespanmodules}), \item the surjective module homomorphism $\ul A\ot_{\alg{T}} \ul B\to \ul C$ associated to $T$ as in Theorem~\ref{ref:111abundantChar:cor} must be a limit of module homomorphisms $\ul A_\ep\ot_{\cA_\ep} \ul B_\ep \to \ul C_\ep$ for a choice of smooth algebras $\cA_\ep$ and semisimple modules $\ul A_{\ep}$, $\ul B_{\ep}$, $\ul C_{\ep}$. \end{enumerate} Condition~\ref{it:modulesPrincipal} is shown to be nontrivial in Example~\ref{ex:failureFor7x7}.

 In the case of $1$-generic tensors, by Theorem \ref{wildthm} above, they have minimal border rank if and only if they have minimal smoothable rank, that is, they are in the span of some zero-dimensional smoothable scheme $\Spec(R)$.
 Proposition~\ref{ref:cactusRank:prop} remarkably shows that one has an algebra isomorphism $\alg{T}\isom R$.
 This shows that to determine if a given $1$-generic tensor has minimal smoothable rank it is enough to determine smoothability of its 111-algebra, there is no choice for $R$.
-This is in contrast with the higher rank case, where the choice of $R$ presents the main difficulty.
+This is in contrast with the case of higher smoothable rank, where the choice of $R$ presents the main difficulty.